NesquikMike/CertificateGiver/README.md

         ```

       After running this the CSV will now also be updated so you can consult this at a later date.
 If instead you wanted to
-      change the number of certificates to give this week or to change the number of certificate giving weeks to ignore
+      change the number of certificates to give this week, or to change the number of certificate giving weeks to ignore
-      when deciding to give certificates, you will need to those optional parameters like so:
+      when deciding to give certificates, you will need to enter those optional parameters like so:

         ```bash
         $ python3 certificateGiver.py 5 5
-        python3 certificateGiver.py 5 5
         CERTIFICATES FOR:
         Nada Kinkelaar
         Theron Bramlett